yigiteizm/EasyShop/README.md

-# Project Title
+# Easy Shop

-## Description of the Project
+## Description of the Easy Shop Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Discover the Easy Shop Application a Java powered **RESTful API** designed to optimize e-commerce management:
+### Admin Features Include:
+Full **CRUD** capabilities for products and categories.
+Secure role-based access control.
+### User Features Include:
+Product filtering by price range.
+Adding items to cart for a smooth shopping experience.
+---
 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."